PDLT-University-of-York/test-split-site/docs/ultra/assignment-groups.md

         - *Attempts allowed*: set to Unlimited
         - *Mark using*: leave as Points or change to Percentage or a qualitative marking schema (eg. Complete/Incomplete)
         - *Maximum points*: leave as 100 or change to another amount.
 For formative work, that is often '1' to show the work is marked.
-        - *Anonymous marking: can't be used with group submissions
+        - *Anonymous marking*: can't be used with group submissions
         - *Evaluation options*: can't be used with group submissions
         - *Assessment mark*: in most cases, leave *Post marks automatically* unticked to release marks manually.
 If this is ticked, marks and feedback are released to students immediately when a mark is entered for a submission; this could be useful to streamline workflow for large cohorts with lots of markers.
     - **Assessment Security**: leave unticked